Shizou/Contest-Solutions/USACO/README.md

 USA Computing Olympaid
 =================

-Ab obline programming contest that is run monthly.
+An online programming contest that is run monthly.
 More information can be found below.

 http://www.usaco.org/